eipark/eipark.github.io/_posts/2014-12-05-async-performance-hit.markdown

 ## 1. # of Concurrent Requests

 Browsers have a limited number of requests they can make at a single time.
 In Chrome for instance, that number is 10.
-If you have 11 requests happening at once, that 11th one has to wait for one fo the first 10 to return.
+If you have 11 requests happening at once, that 11th one has to wait for one of the first 10 to return.
 There is also a limit per hostname, so if you're making many requests to your own API, you could be causing waterfall'ing of your requests.
 You can find [browser request limits here](http://www.browserscope.org/?category=network).

 ## 2. Parse/Eval time